tasal9/ZamAI/Building-Neovim.md

 ## Building

-_Just `make` in the root of the repo will download and build all the needed dependencies and put the `nvim` executable at `build/bin`.
-Without installing, you can run it like this: `VIMRUNTIME=runtime ./build/bin/nvim`._
+**TL;DR**: Running `make` in the root of the repository will download and build all the needed dependencies and put the `nvim` executable in `build/bin`.
+Without installing, you can run the executable using `VIMRUNTIME=runtime ./build/bin/nvim`.

-The build type determines the level of used compiler optimisations and debug information:
+The _build type_ determines the level of used compiler optimizations and debug information:

-- `Release`: Full compiler optimisations and no debug information.
+- `Release`: Full compiler optimizations and no debug information.
 Expect the best performance from this build type.
 Often used by package maintainers.
-- `Debug`: Full debug information; little optimisations.
-Use this for development to get meaningful output from debuggers like gdb or lldb.
-This is the default, if `CMAKE_BUILD_TYPE` is not specified.
+- `Debug`: Full debug information; few optimizations.
+Use this for development to get meaningful output from debuggers like GDB or LLDB.
+This is the default if `CMAKE_BUILD_TYPE` is not specified.
-- `RelWithDebInfo` ("Release With Debug Info"): Enables many optimisations and adds enough debug info so that when nvim ever crashes, you can still get a backtrace.
+- `RelWithDebInfo` ("Release With Debug Info"): Enables many optimizations and adds enough debug info so that when Neovim ever crashes, you can still get a backtrace.

 So, for a release build, just use: